gregdionne/mcbasic/README.md

 ## Compilation

+### Tested Platform (Darwin)

 Requires C++14.
-Most modern C++ compilers should be able to support this.
-Tested on Apple clang version 11.0.0 (clang-1100.0.33.12).
+Tested on Apple clang version 12.0.0 (clang-1200.0.32.28).

 `c++ -std=c++14 *.cpp -o mcbasic`

+or if you're comfortable with `make`, a sample Makefile is in the source directory.

+### Untested Platform (Windows)

-Some attempt has been made to make the source compatible with the Windows Visual C++ compiler.
+Some attempt has been made to make the source compatible with Windows Visual Studio 2017.
-I've tested it sporadically against it.
-What works is to follow the instructions [here](https://docs.microsoft.com/en-us/cpp/build/walkthrough-compile-a-c-program-on-the-command-line?view=vs-2019).
-If the link fails, try searching the internet for "Walkthrough:  Compile a C program on the command line".

 `cl /EHsc *.cpp /link /out:mcbasic.exe`

+While the program compiles fine, the output generated is incorrect (as of commit f827b287b42259dc2700b4adf307e9ce9ab7e865).

 ## Usage